m417z/ntdoc/descriptions/ntreadfile.md

 ### ByteOffset

-Offset from begining of file, in bytes.
+Offset from beginning of file, in bytes.

 ### Key